kanidm/kanidm/book/src/developers/designs/downgrade.rst

 It does mean we need to consider that we have to upgrade data as it comes in from replication from an older server too to bring fields up to date if needed.
-This may necesitate a "data version" field on each entry, which we can also associate to any CSN so that it can be accepted or rejected as required.
+This may necessitate a "data version" field on each entry, which we can also associate to any CSN so that it can be accepted or rejected as required.